OmarMiniesy/Notes/Security/Web Application Security/CSRF.md

 ###### Bypassing `Lax` using `GET` requests

 > Eliciting a `GET` request from the victim browser can create a CSRF attack.
-> The request must involve a top-level navigation.
+> The request must involve a top-level navigation, a `GET` request.

 ``` HTML
 <script>